turnkeylinux-apps/roundup/README.rst

    - Includes Xapian full text indexer (recommended for large issue DB).
    - Includes full timezone support and documentation.

+     **Security note**: Updates to Roundup may require supervision so they **ARE NOT** configured to install automatically.
+See `Roundup documentation`_ for upgrading.
+Please note specific user account and location of virtual env when updating.

 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).